 The Company has strong team which gathers information through market survey, customer research, etc. It has developed its own methodology for this purpose.
-We incorporate these inputs to improve the Company's processes and systems on a continuous basis.
+The Company incorporate these inputs to improve its processes and systems on a continuous basis.

 PRINCIPLE 3: BUSINESSES SHOULD RESPECT AND PROMOTE THE WELL-BEING OF ALL EMPLOYEES, INCLUDING THOSE IN THEIR VALUE CHAINS.